 Looking to become a Habitat for Humanity homeowner?
 Below are some common questions our applicants have.
-If you do not find answers to your questions below, please call us at (206) 855-5225 or send a quick email to firstname.lastname@example.org.
+If you do not find answers to your questions below, please call us at (206) 855-5193 or send a quick email.

 How can I buy a Habitat home?

-It’s important to understand that Habitat for Humanity does not give houses away.
 We sell homes to families who meet our program’s qualifications and agree to contribute sweat equity hours building their home.
 Therefore, each applicant must agree to partner with us in the program, which includes providing all documentation needed as well as attending homebuyer education classes and working 250 hours of sweat equity.
-Basic requirements to own a Habitat home are provided at the homeownership information meetings.
+Basic requirements to own a Habitat home are provided on our homeownership page.

 What is the first step toward purchasing a new house?